BluejayFinance/docs/launch/schedule.md

 ### Testnet

-The protocol is currently live on the Rinkeby testnet.
+The protocol is currently live on the Goerli testnet.
 Users who participate in the testnet will be allocated quotas to purchase BLU tokens on the whitelist sale.&#x20;

 Read the [Testnet User Guide](../faq/testnet-user-guides/) section to begin exploring our application on the testnet.